alexandrerf3/LaikaLLM-Reproduction/mkdocs/docs/index.md

     │   ├── 📁 processed                     <- The final, canonical data sets used for training/validation/evaluation
     │   └── 📁 raw                           <- The original, immutable data dump
     │
-    ├── 📁 mkdocs                        <- Directory containing source code for the online documentation
-    |
     ├── 📁 models                        <- Directory where trained and serialized models will be stored │
     ├── 📁 reports                       <- Where metrics will be stored after performing the evaluation phase │   └── 📁 metrics
     │
-    ├── 📁 sample_experiments            <- Config and results of multiple experiment runs made with LaikaLLM │
     ├── 📁 src                           <- Source code of the project
     │   ├── 📁 data                          <- All scripts related to datasets and tasks